brunomorgado/RxErrorTracker/README.md

 ## Usage

 You can push new errors to the RxErrorTracker sequence via direct update or by tracking the errors of another observable sequence.
-If you've used the [ActivityIndicator](https://github.com/ReactiveX/RxSwift/blob/master/RxExample/RxExample/Services/ActivityIndicator.swift) example provided by [RxSwift](https://github.com/ReactiveX/RxSwift), RxErrorTracker will feel familiar.
+If you've used RxSwift's [ActivityIndicator](https://github.com/ReactiveX/RxSwift/blob/master/RxExample/RxExample/Services/ActivityIndicator.swift), RxErrorTracker will feel familiar.

 Additionally, you can define reset times after which the RxErrorTracker will signal nil.